Hierarchies

 vt intelligat se non esse Episcopu~, qui vult præesse,

-no~ prodesse.
 A Bishops office is a name of labour,

 not a name of honour: that he which coueteth